 6. FamilySearch: Best free family tree maker

 We tested it with the family history of a staff member, and the software really struggled to represent the idea of divorce, step-siblings, and other non-traditional family settings.
+Recent updates mean that it is possible to create these relationships, but it's certainly not straightforward.
 We also found it severely lacking when it came to suggestions and additional information - this is definitely something to pair with other research resources (although, if you're using the free family tree maker on Ancestry, why would you use this at all?).